cverhelst/cverhelst.github.io/source/_posts/2014-09-07-Tutoro-Auto-Chain-Oiler.markdown

 ## Experience

 After the tour in France, my twin nozzle did lose one leg/arm.
-I'll admit I didn't check whether it was still aligned properly each dayn not at all actually, I only noticed when I got home :).
+I'll admit I didn't check whether it was still aligned properly each day, or not at all actually, I only noticed when I got home :).
 Which brings me to another major plus for a chain oiler system.
 You don't have to worry about lubricating your chain while on tour / vacation!

 I have fitted the single nozzle now and we'll see how long that will hold up.